gennachiaro/phd_proposal/manuscript.md

 *Ar-Ar Dating:*

-Ar-Ar sanidine ages will be obtained from the New Mexico Geochronology Research Laboratory (NMGRL) at New Mexico Tech.
+Geochronological analyses will be completed at the New Mexico Geochronology Research Laboratory (NMGRL).
 Sanidines will be separated, irradiated, and prepared for analysis using a Thermo Scientific Helix Multicollector.
-Funding for Ar-Ar dating will hopefully be provided by the Awards for Geochronology Student Research 2 (AGeS2) grant which will provide support for one year in 2020.
+The analytical capabilities at NMGRL predict that individual analyses will have an age precision of ~20 ka for crystal fragments weighing 0.2 mg.
+With the large, unaltered sanidines present at Ora, this precision can readily test my research questions.

 ## Timeline